 - Restrictions around selling: Check the terms of buying the token.
 For example, in the Squid Game token scam, buyers were locked in and unable to sell tokens until some point in the future when game mechanics were introduced.
 Watch out for schemes where you’re required to hold the token, and you can’t sell when you’re ready.

 - A lot of sudden hype around the token: If there’s a lot of sudden hype around a cryptocurrency token or project, that can be a red flag related to a pump-and-dump.
-If everyone seems to be talking about it on social media and insisting that you’ll miss out if you don’t join in, that could be an indication of a scam.
+If everyone seems to be talking about it on social media and insisting that you’ll miss out if you don’t join in, that could indicate a scam.

 - No real utility for the token: Watch out for tokens that seem to be rising in price just because people are buying them.
 Look into the crypto project to see if it has a use case.
 If there’s no true use case or utility for the token, it might be used for a pump-and-dump.

-What if I am a victim of a crypto pump-and-dump scheme?
+What if I am a victim of a crypto pump-and-dump scam?

 Unfortunately, anyone can be a victim of a crypto pump-and-dump scam.
 Many of the people who run these scams design them to seem plausible.
 If you’ve been defrauded in one of these scams, you can take the following steps: